Aliases for TRRAP Gene

 This gene encodes a large multidomain protein of the phosphoinositide 3-kinase-related kinases (PIKK) family.
 The encoded protein is a common component of many histone acetyltransferase (HAT) complexes and plays a role in transcription and DNA repair by recruiting HAT complexes to chromatin.
 Deregulation of this gene may play a role in several types of cancer including glioblastoma multiforme.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Sep 2011]

 GeneCards Summary for TRRAP Gene

-TRRAP (Transformation/Transcription Domain-Associated Protein) is a Protein Coding gene.
-Diseases associated with TRRAP include splenic marginal zone lymphoma.
-Among its related pathways are Signaling by GPCR and Regulation of Wnt-mediated beta catenin signaling and target gene transcription.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and transcription coactivator activity.
+TRRAP (Transformation/Transcription Domain Associated Protein) is a Protein Coding gene.
+Diseases associated with TRRAP include Lung Large Cell Carcinoma and Splenic Marginal Zone Lymphoma.
+Among its related pathways are Metabolism of proteins and Direct p53 effectors.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and transcription coactivator activity.